developersdo/opensource/README.md

 This repository host the source code of the **http://developersdo.github.io/opensource** website.

-**Local open source communities** is an initiative to gather all possible public data about projects from Dominican Republic in GitHub using the [GraphQL API](https://developer.github.com/v4/).
-Build and serve a public website showing all the local effort that Dominican are contributing towards open source.
+**Local open source communities** is an initiative to gather all possible public data about projects from the Dominican Republic in GitHub using the [GraphQL API](https://developer.github.com/v4/).
+Build and serve a public website showing all the local effort that Dominicans are contributing towards open source.

 ## Want to join?

 There are different ways you can join in this local effort:

- - You can include your GitHub users by adding the term “dominican” to your profile's location.
+ - You can include your GitHub users by adding the term “Dominican” to your profile's location.
 Note: Dominicana is also accepted.
  - You can improve the code of the website or the scraper.
- - And if you don't code you can check the grammar, the UX, the graphic design, [report bugs](https://github.com/developersdo/opensource/issues/new), it is up to you ;)
+ - And if you don't code you can check the grammar, the UX, the graphic design, [report bugs](https://github.com/developersdo/opensource/issues/new) - it is up to you ;)

 ## Development